 This is probably a little artificial.
 I don’t see Takeda tossing the settlement because only 93% of the plaintiffs agree to settle their lawsuits.

-Even if plaintiffs do not opt in to this settlement, Takeda has still made over $300 million available in the event of future litigation.
-So after all is said and done, the company could spend as much a $3 billion to make people stop suggesting that their drug is dangerous.
+Even if plaintiffs do not opt-in to this settlement, Takeda has still made over $300 million available in the event of future litigation.
+So after all is said and done, the company could spend as much as $3 billion to make people stop suggesting that their drug is dangerous.

-Should you opt out of the Actos settlement?
+Should you opt-out of the Actos settlement?
 There is no way a blog post can answer that question for you.
-This is a conversation you should be having with your lawyer.
+This is a conversation you should have with your lawyer.
 If you don’t have one, you need to get one quickly.